zoriya/yoshiki/README.md

 a `ViewStyle`, a `TextStyle` or an `ImageStyle`.
 Yoshiki will unsure type safety by returning the style object needed for your arguments.

-The css object can also take the keys `hover`, `focus` and `press`, and it will apply the style object given as a value to the object only when it should.
+The css object can also take the keys `hover`, `focus` and `press`.
+Thoses keys should be filled with a dictionary of keys and style properties.
+You can then use thoses keys on a child component by putting it as a string in the `css` call.
+Yoshiki will apply the style object to the object only when it should.
+You can also use the special value `self` to directly theme the component that defines the state.

 The leftover parameter is here to allow your component to be customized by yoshiki.
 See [Customize your own components](#customize-your-own-components) for more details.